 Things to do in Melaka, Malaysia

 And indeed, we were not disappointed.
 The UNESCO World Heritage city seems to encompass many of Malaysia’s different aspects, and with so many things to do in Melaka, our time there just flew past.
-Explosions of colour, diverse food options and rich culture line Melaka’s roads which are steeped in history, making it a fun and lively city in which to enjoy a few days.
+Explosions of colour and a rich culture line Melaka’s roads which are steeped in history, making it a fun and lively city in which to enjoy a few days.

 Having trouble booking internal flights in Malaysia?
 Try using Nusatrip!